zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

-It is strongly recommended in [RFC 2142][RFC 2142#section-7], section 7, that every domain should have a mailbox named hostmaster@DOMAIN (where DOMAIN is *Child Zone* in this test case).
+It is strongly recommended in [RFC 2142][RFC 2142#section-7], section 7, that every domain should have a mailbox named HOSTMASTER@domain (where "domain" is *Child Zone* in this test case).

 > For simplicity and regularity, it is strongly recommended that the
 > well known mailbox name HOSTMASTER always be used
 > \<HOSTMASTER@domain\>.

-Thsi test case therefore expected for every domain (zone), excluding some cases described below, to publish an MX record in apex of the zone (i.e. in the same node as the SOA record).
+This test case therefore expects for every domain (zone), excluding some cases described below, to publish an MX record in apex of the zone (i.e. in the same node as the SOA record).